KiCad/kicad-source-mirror/Documentation/development/pcbnew-plugins.md

 * The plugin must be installed in the KiCad plugins search paths as documented in `scripting/kicadplugins.i`.
-You can always discover the search path for your setup by opening the Scripting console and entering the command: `import pcbnew;
+You can always discover the search path for your setup by opening the scripting console and entering the command:

-  print pcbnew.PLUGIN_DIRECTORIES_SEARCH`.
+        `import pcbnew; print pcbnew.PLUGIN_DIRECTORIES_SEARCH`

   Currently on a Linux Installation the plugins search path is

     * /usr/share/kicad/scripting/plugins/
     * ~/.kicad/scripting/plugins
     * ~/.kicad_plugins/

   On Windows

-    * \{KICAD_INSTALL_PATH\}/share/kicad/scripting/plugins
+    * \%KICAD_INSTALL_PATH%/share/kicad/scripting/plugins
-    * %APPDATA%/Roaming/kicad/scripting/plugins
+    * \%APPDATA%/Roaming/kicad/scripting/plugins

   On macOS, there is a security feature that makes it easier to add scripting plugins to the ~/Library... path than to kicad.app, but the search path is

     * /Applications/kicad/Kicad/Contents/SharedSupport/scripting/plugins
     * ~/Library/Application Support/kicad/scripting/plugins